-Your first question may be, what exactly is my LLC interest.
-In short, your LLC interest is your bundle of rights and privileges defined by LLC members in the LLC operating agreement unlike corporate stock, it is not usually held in the form of a membership certificate.
-Instead, it is usually set forth in the operating agreement under the term “units” which, like stock, can be authorized by the LLC and then issued to the LLC members in proportion to their ownership percentage.
-They can be voting and non-voting and have other rights and classes.
+In short, your LLC interest is your bundle of rights and privileges defined by the LLC operating agreement.
+LCC membership interest is not usually held in the form of a membership certificate like corporate stock.
+Instead, it is usually set forth in the operating agreement under the term “units”.
+Like stock, the LLC can authorize a certain number of units.
+The units are then issued to the LLC members in proportion to their ownership percentage.
+There can be voting and non-voting interests and they can have other rights and classes.
 Usually there is just one class of 1000 voting units.
-Our standard operating agreement has 500 voting units and 500 non-voting units.
-Interests are usually just a synonym for units.
-In case of your death, you should protect your LLC interest by knowing what will happen to it within the operating agreement and what you can control though your own estate plan.
+Our standard operating agreement authorizes 500 voting units and 500 non-voting units.
+In case of your death, you should protect your LLC interest by laying out what will happen to it.
+You do this within the operating agreement and what you can control though your estate plan.

-While it is possible to have LLC interests “payable on death” to named beneficiaries, that is very unusual.
-Instead, LLC interests can be titled in the name of your estate planning revocable trust or if titled in your own name, then controlled by your last will and testament.
-However, passing on an interest in an active business may be an unwanted burden to both your loves ones and your business partners.
+While it is possible to have LLC interests “payable on death” to named beneficiaries, that provision is very unusual.
+Instead, LLC interests can be titled in the name of your estate planning revocable trust.
+If the interests are titled in your own name, they will be controlled by your last will and testament.
+However, passing on an interest in an active business may be an unwanted burden to both your loves ones and your surviving business partners.

-For a multimember LLC with an active business operation (not just passive asset holding LLCs), the most powerful action you should take to protect your LLC interest in the case of death is to write a “Buy/Sell” provision in your LLC operating agreement.
-The “Buy/Sell” provision is a common and effective set of instructions.
+For a multi-member LLC with an active business operation (not just passive asset holding LLCs), the most powerful action you should take to protect your LLC interest in the case of death is to write a “Buy/Sell” provision in your LLC operating agreement.
+The Buy/Sell provision is a common and effective set of instructions.
 It states the rules and terms upon which transfers of interest in an LLC occur.
 In the “Buy/Sell” provision, you may write stipulations for what will be done with the LLC members’ interest when they die.
-A common stipulation in the case of death is that the living LLC members have either the option to buy your LLC interest, or (if stated) the legal obligation to buy your LLC interest.
-The proceeds of your LLC interest would then go to your estate.
+A common stipulation in the case of death is that the living LLC members have either the option to buy your LLC interest or the legal obligation to buy your LLC interest.
+The proceeds of the sale of your LLC interest would then go to your estate.

-The advantage of this “forced buyout” at a set formula price financed over a period of time (typically a 5 year note) is that it helps business continuity and keeps out unwanted partners, such as spouses of other members.
-Additionally, the beneficiaries of other members’ estates get a cash buy-out, rather than the burden and uncertainty of having to help own and possibly manage a business they may not be in a position to operate.
+One advantage of this “forced buyout” at a set formula price financed over a period of time (typically a 5 year note) is that it helps business continuity.
+It keeps out unwanted partners, such as spouses or children of other members.
+Additionally, the beneficiaries of other members’ estates get a cash buy-out.
+This is often preferred to the burden and uncertainty of having to help own and possibly manage a business they may not be in a position to operate.